josephkwok001/tp/docs/UserGuide.md

 - `PROPERTY_NAME` must match the name of a property that already exists in the app.
 - The specified client must not already own a property with the exact same `PROPERTY_NAME`
 - If the given property name does not exist, an error message will be shown (e.g., Property not found: Marina Bay Apt 12F).
-- Repeating the command with the same property for the same client will throw an error.
+- Repeating the command with the same property for the same client will throw an error (e.g. This person already owns the property: PROPERTY_NAME)
+- The property name matching is case-insensitive (e.g., Sunny Villa and sunny villa are considered the same).

 Examples: